Little People, Big World Update: Matt Roloff Writes A Children’s Book!

 Matt’s year-long recovery made him realize that he wanted to impart his experiences and lessons to children.
 He happily announced that the final manuscript is finished and is now ready for printing.
 In fact, LPBW fans can get their own copies in less than a month!

 Writing a children’s book is definitely very timely at this point in Matt’s life.
-In May, he officially became a grandpa with Baby Jackson’s arrival.
+In May, he officially became a grandpa with baby Jackson’s arrival.
 And based on his social media posts, he’s loving every second of it.
 By August, he will have two grandkids when Jeremy and Audrey’s baby girl is born.

 This isn’t the first book that the Little People, Big World patriarch has authored.
 In 1999, Matt published Against Tall Odds: Being a David in a Goliath World.
 In 2007, he released Little Family, Big Values: Lessons in Love, Respect, and Understanding for Families of Any Size.
 Aside from writing, Matt is also a motivational speaker.
 In his speeches, he inspires his audiences to overcome difficulties and hardships in life.